 DEGREES OF RUGGEDIZATION

-Most PCBAs can benefit from some degree of ruggedization.
-Imagining not only the intended application, but all the steps that the board will go through; from shipment to unboxing, assembly and connection.
-Taking all of that into account, it may make sense to opt for at least a basic protection against the potential for moisture intrusion.
-This is usually provided by a spray-on silicone conformal coating on both sides of the board.
-The result is a very thin waterproof layer that fills in all of the little gaps between the board components and the board itself, dramatically reducing the probability of moisture intrusion and corrosion.
-Conformal coating is usually one of the simplest protections to apply while affording a much improved protection against the elements.
+Considering all of that, it may make sense to opt for at least basic protection against moisture intrusion.
+A spray-on silicone conformal coating on both sides of the board usually provides this.
+The result is a very thin waterproof layer that fills in the gaps between the board and components.
+Doing this dramatically reduces the probability of moisture intrusion and corrosion.

 STEP IT UP A NOTCH